miriammiyagi/QuIBL/README.md

 ``multiproc`` : Accepts ``True`` or ``False`` and either turns multiprocessing on or off.

 ``OutputPath`` : Where the output gets written.

+## Preprint
+For additional details, please see [the preprint](https://www.biorxiv.org/content/10.1101/466292v3).